dgerabagi/aiascent-dev/flattened_repo.md

 ## 2. Prerequisites

-*   **Docker:** You must have Docker Desktop installed and running on your machine (the one with the GPU is highly recommended).
+*   **Docker:** You must have Docker Desktop installed and running on your machine.
 *   **NVIDIA GPU (Strongly Recommended):** For acceptable performance, running Whisper on a CUDA-enabled NVIDIA GPU is advised.
-You will need the NVIDIA Container Toolkit installed.
+You will need the NVIDIA Container Toolkit installed and properly configured with your OS.
 *   **Audio Files:** Your audio recordings should be in a common format (MP3, WAV, M4A, etc.) and located in a single directory that you can mount into the Docker container.

 ## 3. Step-by-Step Setup